awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

        --override-existing-serviceaccounts
    ```

-1. \(Optional\) Add an annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint\.
+1. \(Optional\) Add an annotation to your service account to use the AWS Security Token Service AWS Regional endpoint, rather than the global endpoint\.
 For more information see [Associate an IAM role to a service account](specify-service-account-role.md#sts-regional-endpoint)\.

 1. View your running Amazon VPC CNI pods\.